CllsPy/FlowQ/README.md

 MLOPs set the rules, so we can make this process efficient, for exemplo, run the pipeline (process data, train, evaluate) all your code.
 Each one of those, play a different and importat role on your project.

+## DVC
+DVC plays the role of tracking every variation of data we can possible create.
+In your case, this data are data_00, data_01.
+We cambine both on combined_data, finally you need a preprocessed version of our Yahoo-Question data.

+## MLFLOW
+With the help of Mlflow we can tracking every experiment we can possibly make.
+It provides a UI where we can label and visualize and metrics, model and most efficient parameters.

+# NLP modeling